luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

-Our packages are managed in a conda environment.
-The required packages for our project are in the requirements.txt  file which can be found in the top folder of our projects structure which is created using cookiecutter.
-We also have a Makefile which includes instructions on how to set up the environment, requriments etc. To get a complete copy of our development environment one would have to run the following comands:
+Our packages are managed in a conda environment to manage packages, ensuring reproducibility and dependency management.
+The required packages for our project are in the requirements.txt file which can be found in the top folder of our projects structure which is created using cookie cutter.
+We also have a Makefile which includes instructions on how to set up the environment, package installation, get the data and run our model.
+To get a complete copy of our development environment one would have to run the following commands:
 ```
 git clone https://github.com/luchsonice/2024_MLOps_1.git
 make create_environment